-About BCALM
+About BCALMA

 Having the competency and confidence can lead to opting into more advanced land management regimes by First Nations.
 As many First Nations are already in a more advanced land management regime, such as those under the First Nation Land Management Act, Self-Government initiatives or treaty agreements, it gives developing First Nations the same land management opportunities and benefits.